jtobinart/CircuitPython_CLUE_Menu/README.md

 # CircuitPython_CLUE_Menu
 Make your Adafruit [CLUE](https://www.adafruit.com/product/4500) multi-functional by adding a nifty startup menu to select the program you want to run.
 You no longer need to rename you files to code.py, code.txt, main.py, or main.txt to run them.
+Simply drag and drop them into you CIRCUITPY drive and the menu codes does the rest.

 ## Dependencies
 This library depends on: